mantou132/Spotify-Lyrics/README.md

 Install Extension: [Chrome](https://chrome.google.com/webstore/detail/spotify-lyrics/mkjfooclbdgjdclepjeepbmmjaclipod) | [Firefox](https://addons.mozilla.org/en-US/firefox/addon/spotify-lyrics/) | [Safari](https://github.com/mantou132/Spotify-Lyrics/releases)

-Add lyrics button, when activated, the lyrics are displayed in the Picture-in-Picture window.
+The extension adds a button to the bottom left corner of Spotify Web Player, Click to switch the display status of the lyrics, which is displayed in the Picture-in-Picture window by default setting.
+Spotify can be [installed as pwa](https://support.google.com/chrome/answer/9658361) instead of desktop client.

 If you have any questions, please submit an [issue](https://github.com/mantou132/Spotify-Lyrics/issues).